The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 But what if the secret wasn’t in doing, but in not doing?

-Their brains didn’t just function better.
+Their brains didn’t just function better, they actually looked younger…on the scans.

-The Geometry of the Mind
+The Shape of Our Mind

 Our brains, like old cities, tend to crumble with time.

-It steals our clarity, our sleep, our joy.
-But worst of all, it quietly ages our brains.
+Stress is a thief.
+It steals our clarity, our sleep, our joy, but worst of all, it quietly ages our brains and takes our precious time.

+Meditation, on the other hand, is more like an umbrella.
 Studies show that even short-term mindfulness training reduces cortisol levels, enhances neuroplasticity (your brain’s ability to form new connections), and slows the pace of cognitive decline.

 One famous study from Harvard found that just eight weeks of Mindfulness-Based Stress Reduction (MBSR) increased gray matter in the hippocampus and decreased it in the amygdala.
+Eight weeks…that’s two months of sitting down and breathing on purpose.
+You can do that!
+I can do that.

 The Brain, Rewritten by Breath